RuEptNeXgK/RuEptNeXgK/README.md

 ## 💻 About Me

-- 🧑‍💻 Freelance olarak **web developer** hizmeti veriyorum
+- 🧑‍💻 Working as a **freelance web developer**
-- 🧠 Python, backend mimarileri ve veritabanı tasarımlarıyla aktif olarak ilgileniyorum
+- 🧠 Interested in Python, backend architecture, and database design
-- 🗄️ SQLite, MongoDB gibi veritabanlarında sistem geliştirme deneyimi
+- 🗄️ Experience with database systems such as SQLite and MongoDB
-- 🌐 Web tarafında HTML, CSS, JavaScript ve PHP ile projeler geliştiriyorum
+- 🌐 Building projects using HTML, CSS, JavaScript, and PHP
-- 🎨 Frontend & Backend arasında full-stack yaklaşımını benimsiyorum
+- 🎨 Following a full-stack development approach across frontend and backend
-- 🚀 Yeni teknolojiler, yazılım trendleri ve optimizasyon tekniklerini takip ediyorum
-- 💪 Bodybuilding ile ilgileniyorum (2024 Türkiye sağ bilek güreşi 7.’liği)
+- 🚀 Passionate about new technologies, software trends, and performance optimization
 ---

 ## ⚙️ Tech Stack